 - i.
-The project, once completed, will result in the construction of a residential project which is consistent with the city's Housing Element and Land Use policies in the Comprehensive Plan and applicable zoning code standards intended to implement the Comprehensive Plan. - ii.
+The project, once completed, will not result in the construction of a residential project. - ii.
 The project will not adversely impact existing housing units or affect the development of housing units in the general vicinity of the project area.